Do you want to know the No. 1 mistake I made when I was a new copywriter?

-Don’t think of your creative writing as a disadvantage when it comes to copywriting; start thinking of it as training.
-I meet a lot of people who have written fiction for a long time, and want to try their hand at copywriting, but don’t think their skills are transferable.
+Don’t think of your creative writing and fiction skills as a disadvantage when it comes to copywriting; start thinking of it as training.
+I meet a lot of people who have written fiction for a long time, and want to try their hand at copywriting, but don’t think their fiction skills are transferable.

 In fact, most writing skills are transferable to other kinds of writing.

 For example, most people don’t realize that being a copywriter takes a lot of creativity.
 Copywriting is often about taking dry material and trying to figure out how to write about it in an interesting way.
 If you’re naturally a creative person who can take an idea and run with it, or take a problem and find several different solutions, you would make an excellent copywriter.
 As I’ve said in other posts, your creativity is what makes you unique, and your uniqueness is what will get clients coming back for more.